kchapelier/PRWM/specifications/packed-raw-webgl/prwm.md

 The values of the attributes are encoded sequentially with the specified encoding type, making up the rest of the attribute block.

-While not directly encoded in the attribute header, the total length of the attribute values can be obtain as such :
+While not directly encoded in the attribute header, the total length of the attribute values can be obtained as such :

 `Attribute values length = Cardinality * Encoding type byte count * Number of values per attribute`